amitofsk/dandy/docs/Dandy.md

 (TODO: Fix the whole port naming issue...
 It should be an input here somewhere)

 #### 7.3.3 Tkinter and Widgets, the long way
-The previous example relied on the SerialAndGui class.
+The previous example relied on the `SerialAndGui` class.
 A lot of the details were swept up into that class.
-What if you want to write all the instructions yourself?
+What actually  happened?
+What if you want to write all the instructions yourself without relying on any parent classes?
 <br><br>
 This example accomplishes the same task as the previous example.
 Before you run it, make sure your microcontroller is still plugged in and running its code.
-When you run this example, you will see a window with an LEDDisplay widget.
-When the pushbutton connected to the microcontroller is pressed, the LEDDisplay is yellow, and otherwise it is blue.
+As in the last section, when you run this example, you will see a window with an `LEDDisplay` widget.
+When the pushbutton connected to the microcontroller is pressed, the `LEDDisplay` is yellow, and otherwise it is blue.
 <br><br>
 In this example, you can see the details of how to use asyncIO to both read from the serial port and update the Tkinter GUI.
-As explained above, it involves three asynchronous tasks, which are detailed in the functions check_serial_data, use_serial_data, and updater.
-The DigitalWithHW class defined below is a child only of Tk, so the details of using asyncIO are not hidden in a parent class.
+As explained above, it involves three asynchronous tasks, which are detailed in the functions `check_serial_data`, `use_serial_data`, and `updater`.
+The `DigitalWithHW` class defined below is a child only of Tk, so the details of using asyncIO are not hidden in a parent class.
 You don't need to understand every line of this example, and I recommend using the short example above instead.

 ```python